rubzip/rubzip.github.io/_pages/about.md

   - /about.html
 ---

-## About Me
+# About Me
 I’m Rubén, a predoctoral researcher at the Universidade de Santiago de Compostela.
 I hold a Bachelor's degree in Physics, but my current focus lies in Machine Learning research.
-I mostly enjoy science, technology, and cinema.
+I enjoy reading about science, technology, and cinema.

 ### Research Interests
 ---
 My research interests include efficient neural architectures, diffusion models, and the application of machine learning to physical domains such as audio processing, hyperspectral imaging, and time series analysis.

+I have a (post)[post] which consists on a recopilación of paperas that I enjoyed reading.

 ### Current Work
 ---